 Yvonne Umwali - Yvonne possesses a unique background in business and social work.
 Her leadership of our Rwanda organization reflects both her strong management skills and her compassionate heart.
 She is dedicated to improving the health and welfare of women and contributing to the development of her country.

-Immaculee Icyizanye - Immaculee works with the Baho Agriculture Cooperative, connecting them with markets for their organic produce and assisting in the management of their savings and lending program.
-Immaculee also mentors one of the microloan recipients.
+Immaculee Icyizanye - Immaculee works with the Baho Agriculture Cooperative and the Twiyubake Leather Cooperative, connecting them to markets and assisting in the management of their businesses.
 Immaculee has given us permission to share her story.

 Susan Moinester - Managing Director